Commercial Roofing Searches: How Property Managers Search + SEO Insights for Roofers

 Reviews and Testimonials

 Commercial reviews carry more weight when they come from facility managers, property managers, or building owners.
 Encourage detailed reviews mentioning project scope, professionalism, timeline adherence, and post-project support.
-Video testimonials from commercial clients provide powerful social proof.
+Video testimonials from commercial clients provide social proof.
 Link to your reviews strategy for guidance on generating commercial reviews.

 Technical SEO Foundation